microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

             > NOTE: Azure Devops forces a run so expect this to fail.
 Future steps will solve this problem.

 2. Provision Azure resources needed for Azure Devops pipeline

+    This step sets up all the values and resources that will serve as inputs to your test automation pipeline in Azure Devops.
+Without this setup step, you cannot run Cobalt templates in Azure Devops.

     * Create a registered Azure AD (AAD) app for Cobalt deployments
         * Sign-in to your organization's Azure account. (https://portal.azure.com)